adritasharma/OOPS_CSharp_Interview-Questions/README.md

 - We cannot create instance of Abstract class as well as Interface
 - Both of them act as base type.
 - Both of them are incomplete.

+**Explicit interface implementation**

+If we have a class that inherits 2 Interfaces that have the same method signature we use explicit interface implementation to distinguish between the methods.

+		interface I1 {
+		    void printMethod();
+		}

+		interface I2 {
+		    void printMethod();
+		}

+		// class C implements two interfaces
+		class C : I1, I2 {
+		    // Explicitly implements method of I2
+		    void I2.printMethod()
+		    {
+			Console.WriteLine("I2 printMethod");
+		    }
+		}

 </li>